ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

      Later on, the access token expires ...

       - C and RS delete their OSCORE Security Context and purge the EDHOC session used to derive it (unless the same session is also used for other reasons).
       - RS retains AUTH_CRED_C as still valid, and AS knows about it.
-      - The Client retains AUTH_CRED_RS as still valid, and AS knows about it.
+      - C retains AUTH_CRED_RS as still valid, and AS knows about it.

     |                                         |                       |
     |                                         |                       |